KenKundert/quantiphy/README.rst

 *QuanitiPhy* makes it easy to read and generate numbers with units and scale factors so you do not have to choose between human and computer readability.
-For example, the above tables could be read with the following (it must be tweaked somewhat to handle tables 2 and 3):
+For example, the above tables could be read with the following code (it must be tweaked somewhat to handle tables 2 and 3):

 .. code-block:: python